ashdude14/chatBotFlow/README.md

 # BiteSpeed Frontend Task: Chatbot flow builder

-We’ll build a simple Chatbot flow builder using React and try to make the code extensible to easily add new features.
+A simple Chatbot flow builder using React and the code is  extensible to easily add new features.
 A chatbot flow is built by connecting multiple messages together to decide the order of execution.

 ## Deployment

-### use this live link for project demo:
+### Use this live link for project demo:

 ## UI